Beach Guidelines & Safety

 - Be sure that any fires are contained to a grill, and please dispose of ashes properly once cooled.

 - Bonfires on the beach: Volusia County has fire rings available free of charge and by reservation only at Frank Rendon Park, 2705 S. Atlantic Avenue, Daytona Beach Shores; Tom Rennick Park, 1575 Oceanshore Boulevard, Ormond Beach.
 Call the Volusia County Beach Safety at (386) 239-6414 ext.
 230 to reserve a fire ring and don't forget to bring the marshmallows!
 Beach visitors are also permitted to bring their own bonfire pit as long as it's not sea turtle nesting season, May 1 - October 31.
 No permit necessary.
 All rules still apply.

 - When driving, do not exceed a maximum of 10 mph, leave headlights on and windows down for safety, and of course, no texting.

 Questions?
-While at the beach, feel free to contact one of our friendly Volusia County Beach Patrol officials for assistance.
-Please contact them at firstname.lastname@example.org and 386-239-7873 or contact us.
+While at the beach, feel free to contact one of our friendly Volusia County Beach Safety officials for assistance.
+Please contact them at firstname.lastname@example.org, call 386-239-7873, go to their website at Volusia.org, or contact us.
 We're here to help!